pingcap/docs-cn/tools/dm/deployment.md

     $ wget http://download.pingcap.org/dm-ansible-latest.tar.gz
     ```

-## Step 4: Install Ansible and its dependencies on the Control Machine
+## Step 4: Install DM-Ansible and its dependencies on the Control Machine

 Make sure you have logged in to the Control Machine using the `tidb` user account.

 It is required to use `pip` to install Ansible and its dependencies, otherwise a compatibility issue occurs.
 Currently, DM-Ansible is compatible with Ansible 2.5 or later.

-1. Install Ansible and the dependencies on the Control Machine:
+1. Install DM-Ansible and the dependencies on the Control Machine:

     ```bash
     $ tar -xzvf dm-ansible-latest.tar.gz